A shared filestore is an area we reserve for you on our central file servers.

 The filestore is managed by your Departmental Computing Officer (DCO).
 The DCO can control access to the filestore using a simple web interface.
 Access control for individual folders can be delegated to other members of the department if required.

-The Departmental Computing Officer should contact the Library & IT Help Desk with the following information:
+The Departmental Computing Officer should contact the Library and IT Help Desk with the following information:

 What is the username of the person who "owns" the filestore?
 This is the person who will be the main contact for administration purposes - it should normally be the Departmental Computing Officer.